David Kennedy (racing driver)

 David Paul Kennedy (born 15 January 1953) is a former racing driver from the Republic of Ireland.
 He was one of his country's first Grand Prix drivers, and is widely seen as having helped pioneer the Irish move into international racing.

-Kennedy has been a prominent driver manager, a popular Formula One TV analyst, a shareholder with championship-winning single seater race teams and a board member at Ireland's Mondello Park Race Circuit.
+Kennedy has been a driver manager, a Formula One TV analyst, a shareholder with championship-winning single seater race teams and a board member at Ireland's Mondello Park Race Circuit.